Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ```
 key_dict_data = key_data.to_dict()
 ```
-  - After that, I made the same thing where I converted the Dictionary into a DataFrame and then created the graph for it.
+  - After that, I did the same thing: I converted the Dictionary into a DataFrame and then created the graph.
 ```
 #convert Dictionary to DataFrame
 key_graph_data= pd.DataFrame(key_dict_data.items(), columns=['key', 'streams'])